shwetagupta9411/Image-Caption-Bot/README.md

 5. Access to colab for training the model (only if your machine is not sufficient)

 **Set-up the virtual environment :**
+1. run `pip3 install virtualenv` (if you don't have virtualenv installed)
-1. run `virtualenv env-image-caption-bot`
+2. run `virtualenv env-image-caption-bot`
-2. run `source env-image-caption-bot/bin/activate`
+3. run `source env-image-caption-bot/bin/activate`
-3. run `pip install -r requirement.txt`
+4. run `pip install -r requirement.txt`

 ## Datset